yunusesergun/yesergun.fpga.dev/wavedrom/README_eng.md

 # Wavedrom

 There is an application called `Wavedrom`.
+It is a very user-friendly program, especially for RTL designers, to draw protocols they use when writing documentation.
+It has a very simple syntax and is quite easy to learn.

+In this article, I will explain how we can create waveforms using this application.
+With this application, we can also draw simple logic circuits and bitfields, but I will not go into detail on those parts as I have never used those features.

-This application allows us to draw waveforms, simple logic circuits, and bitfields.
-We use `JSON` to create these drawings.
-Using such an application is very helpful when writing documentation.
-You don't need to know JSON (I don't know much either).
+We use `JSON` to create drawings.
+Using an application like this is very helpful for writing documentation.
+You don't need to know JSON (I don't know much about it either).
 This tutorial will be sufficient for drawing waveforms.

-It is a very easy program to use, especially for RTL designers to draw the protocols they use when writing documentation.
-It has a very simple syntax, making it quite easy to learn.
-In this article, I will explain how to draw waveforms using this application.
-Since I have not used it to draw logic circuits and bitfields, I will not go into detail on those parts.

 ## How to Install